Information about Orthostatic Tremor (OT) can be hard to find, especially practical hints to support OTers and their family and friends.

 https://tremor.org.uk/orthostatic-tremor/

-they also maintain an POT Support Group, contact information can be found here
+they also maintain an OT Support Group, contact information can be found here

 https://tremor.org.uk/support–groups/